 - An optional initial trademark search (identical search or similarity search) may be conducted on the government

 - Once there is a go ahead for trademark filing, an application for Trademark will be made through relevant forms provided by the trademark office/ Registrar of

-- In the next step, the trademark office will issue an examination report and formality check report to communicate objections or to request clarifications with the There is no need to file request for examination i.e. examination of trademark is automatic.
-In this examination report, mark is examined basically on three grounds i.e. distinctiveness, descriptiveness and similarity to the prior marks.
-To qualify for registration, mark should be distinctive, non-descriptive, and there should not be any similar prior marks.
+- In the next step, the trademark office will issue an examination report and formality check report to communicate objections or to request clarifications with the There is no need to file a request for examination i.e. examination of a trademark is automatic.
+In this examination report, the mark is examined basically on three grounds i.e. distinctiveness, descriptiveness, and similarity to the prior marks.
+To qualify for registration, marks should be distinctive, non-descriptive, and there should not be any similar prior marks.

 - If the trademark office is satisfied that the trademark request complies with all the necessary provisions under the act, the mark is advertised before